"Friends" actor James Michael Tyler has died at 59 - ExBulletin

 “Friends” actor James Michael Tyler has died at 59

-Tyler died at his Los Angeles home after battling prostate cancer which he was first diagnosed with in 2018, according to a representative.
+James Michael Tyler, who played Gunther in Friends, sadly passed away on October 24 in Los Angeles, a rep for the actor has confirmed TMZ.
+Tyler, who was 59, was diagnosed with prostate cancer in 2018.

-“The world knew him as Gunther (the seventh ‘friend’), from the hit series Friends, but those close to Michael knew him as an actor, musician, cancer awareness advocate and loving husband.”
-Rep. Toni Benson said in a statement. to the American media.
+Tributes from Tyler’s loved ones have poured in in the wake of the sad news.
+“The world knew him as Gunther (the seventh ‘Friend’) from the hit series ‘Friends’, but those close to Michael knew him as an actor, musician, cancer awareness advocate and husband loving, “her family said in a statement. declaration.

-Her character “Friends” appeared in some 150 episodes across 10 seasons of the beloved 1990s sitcom, sarcastically running Central Perk – the cafe where the other characters hung out – and yearning for Rachel, played by Jennifer Aniston. .
+At Friends, Tyler played Gunther, the goofy Central Perk cafe manager with “hair shinier than the sun” who was in love with Rachel Green (Jennifer Aniston) throughout the series, and was a beloved part but never everything. fully integrated into the group.

-“Michael loved live music, cheered on his Clemson Tigers, and often found himself on fun, unexpected adventures.
-If you’ve met him once you’ve made a friend for life,” Benson said.
+Friends Tyler is remembered by the cast as a beautiful presence on set.
+Aniston shared a scene from the show where Gunther finally declares his love to Rachel on Instagram, captioning it, “Friends wouldn’t have been the same without you.
+Thank you for the laughter you brought to the show and to all of our lives.
+We will miss you so much #JamesMichaelTyler.”

 Sources